Trey Stewart

 Harold L. "Trey" Stewart III (born February 7, 1994) is an American politician from Maine.
-Stewart, a Republican from Presque Isle, has represented District 2 in the Maine Senate since 2020 when he replaced Democrat Michael E. Carpenter.
+Stewart, a Republican from Presque Isle, has represented District 2 in the Maine Senate since 2020 when he defeated Democratic incumbent Michael E. Carpenter.
 From 2016 to 2020, Stewart served in the Maine House of Representatives.
-During the 2019-20 session, he served as Assistant Minority Leader.
+During the 2019–20 session, he served as Assistant Minority Leader.

+Stewart announced a campaign for Maine's 2nd congressional district in 2022, challenging incumbent Democrat Jared Golden, but later withdrew and chose to run for re-election to the State Senate following the entry of former Congressman Bruce Poliquin.

-Following his re-election in November 2022, Stewart was named Senate Minority Leader.
-Fellow Aroostook County Senator Troy Jackson was re-elected as Senate President.
+Following his re-election in November 2022, Stewart was elected by his Republican caucus colleagues as Senate Minority Leader.
+He was re-elected to a third term in 2024, and was again chosen as Senate Minority Leader.

 Background

 Stewart earned a BA in political science and sociology (2016) and an MBA from the University of Maine (2018).
-As of 2020, he attended the University of Maine School of Law.
+He graduated from the University of Maine School of Law in 2022 and was admitted to the Maine State Bar Association later that same year.
+Stewart also serves as a reservist in the United States Navy and previously served as a volunteer firefighter in his hometown of Presque Isle, Maine.